Once the all-important dress has been picked out and the last invitation is in the mail, it's time to decide what music to play at your wedding.

 'I’m Yours' by Jason Mraz

-Released in 2008, "I'm Yours" by Jason Mraz is a light-hearted tribute to true love.
-It's uptempo beat will have everyone tapping their toes.
+Released in 2008, “I'm Yours” by Jason Mraz is a light-hearted tribute to true love.
+Its uptempo beat will have everyone tapping their toes.

 'Lucky' by Jason Mraz

-"Lucky" is yet another Jason Mraz song that needs to be on the wedding playlist.
+“Lucky” is yet another Jason Mraz song that needs to be on your wedding playlist.
 The acoustic-driven duet with Colbie Caillat is just the right tune for the couple looking to celebrate their friendship along with their love.

 'The Way You Look Tonight' by Tony Bennett